wix/Detox/docs/guide/testing-with-copilot.md

 **Q**: How can I provide feedback or contribute to Detox Copilot?

 **A**: Contributions are welcome!
 Visit the [Detox Copilot GitHub Repository](https://github.com/wix-incubator/detox-copilot) to open issues or pull requests if they are relevant to the core-library functionality or open a it under [Detox repository](https://github.com/wix/Detox) if it is related to Detox-Copilot integration or if you are not sure where the issue should be opened.

+---

+**Q**: These are heavy operations for a test (uploading images, calling an LLM).
+Do you optimize it in any way?

+**A**: Detox Copilot is designed to avoid unnecessary calls to the LLM service and optimize performance using static cache that is based on the current state of the app.
+This minimizes the number of calls to the LLM service and reduces latency.
+However, you can optimize your `PromptHandler` implementation to reduce latency and improve response times (e.g., by reducing the image size or implementing a server-side cache).
+We have plans to optimize even further by introducing more advanced caching mechanisms for better performance.